Dmitrii-I/lpic-1-study-notes/exam-102.md

 ### Knowledge of the differences between private and public “dotted quad” IP addresses
 - dotted quad notation shows all 4 bytes of IPv4 address or network mask as decimal numbers separated by a dot (e.g. 144.22.3.6 or 255.255.0.0)
 - public ip address is accessible from Internet
-- private address is accessible only from withing network
+- private address is accessible only from within network
 - reserved ranges of ip's for private use:
     - 10.0.0.0 - 10.255.255.255:  16,777,216 hosts (class A)
     - 172.16.0.0 - 172.31.255.255: 1,048,576 hosts (class B)
     - 192.168.0.0 - 192.168.255.255: 65,536 hosts (class C)

 ### Knowledge about common TCP and UDP ports and services (20, 21, 22, 23, 25, 53, 80, 110, 123, 139, 143, 161, 162, 389, 443, 465, 514, 636, 993, 995)
 - 20: ftp data port from which server sends data to client, in active mode
 - 21: ftp server command port, where initial client request arrives
 - 22: ssh, scp, sftp, port forwarding